osisoft/PI-Adapter/V1/Configuration/Logging configuration.md

 ---
-uid: MessageLoggingConfiguration
+uid: LoggingConfiguration
 ---

-# Message logging configuration
+# Logging configuration

 OSIsoft adapters write daily log messages for the adapter, the system, and omf egress to flat text files in the following locations: